iRobotEducation/create3_docs/docs/setup/compute-ntp.md

         Hostname                      NTP   Drop Int IntL Last     Cmd   Drop Int  Last
         ===============================================================================
         192.168.186.2                  51      0   5   -    32       0      0   -     -
-        localhost                       0      0   -   -     -      31      0   7     4

 1. Note that if there is a large jump in the time, the Create® 3 may not accept it until its next reboot.
     This can be verified by checking the Create® 3 robot's log for a line like

-        user.notice ntpd: ntpd: reply from 192.168.186.3: delay ### is too high, ignoring If this happens, simply restart the robot (not just the application) via the webserver over the USB network connection.
+        user.notice ntpd: ntpd: reply from 192.168.186.3: delay ### is too high, ignoring If this happens, simply restart the robot (not just the application) via the webserver over the network connection.

 [^1]: ROS 2 is governed by Open Robotics